A Mother’s Day Message to All Moms Struggling with Addiction

 To Moms Struggling with Their Own Addictions…

 You’re not alone.
 Whether you’re a new mother or your kids are grown, they want and need you to get help.
-There is absolutely no shame in admitting that you need treatment; in fact, there’s strength in it.
-The stress and the struggle that often accompanies raising children and other unique factors you face in your life are real, and you’re not a “failure” or “bad mother” if life gets to you and you need help.
+There is no shame in admitting that you need treatment; in fact, there’s strength in it.
+The stress and the struggle that often accompanies raising children and other unique factors you face are real, and you’re not a “failure” or “bad mother” if life gets to you and you need help.

 • Admit to yourself that you need help.